gomezb636/parser/README.md

         b. lexicalAnalyzer prog1.t lexOutput.txt
            (lexicalAnalyzer existingTestFile.t fileToBeCreated.txt)

     4. After the above line has ran, copy the lexOutput.txt file into the Debug folder in the parser folder

     5. In second command prompt, once in parser directory:
         a. cd parser/Debug
         b. parser lexOutput.txt > parserOutput.txt
            (parser existingFile.txt > fileToBeCreated.txt)

-    6. Final output from parser can be found in "parserOutput.txt" file
+    6. Final output from parser can be found in "parserOutput.txt" file, which is in the Debug folder in the parser folder

 Link to github repository: https://github.com/gomezb636/parser